 Finding a reputed moving company with tonnes of experience in the area you're moving to can be difficult.
 One of the things that you should always keep in mind is that it’s best if they have some type of accreditation.
 More on this, make sure the company you hire has liability insurance.
 Find out how many employees are employed by the company and who your moving coordinator is.
-In order to find the best, you can refer to best long-distance mover’s list.
-The more hands-on-deck, the better.
+In order to find the best, you can refer to the best long-distance movers list such as Three Movers, NYC movers etc. The more hands-on deck, the better.
 A good sign for an experienced company is that there is often at least one person dedicated to customer service, and they pick up their phone!

 Decide what you need your move to cost before you start looking for companies.
 Make sure that the company is not just offering the lowest price, but also offers good service!
 You can compare quotes with friends or online, but be aware that some companies will offer a very low estimate hoping you'll go with them.
 Ask around and check reviews on sites before choosing one, so you know it's not too well to be true.

 Using a mover that offers all-inclusive pricing is probably your best bet when it comes to finding a good price.
 They'll take care of everything from storage and packing to labour and even fuel costs.
 However, be aware that this is usually more expensive, as they are taking care of prices that the individual moving company would normally take care of.
 If you choose a company with separate pricing, you'll have to do most of the work yourself.
 This includes getting boxes and packing supplies which come at an additional cost because it comes out of your pocket.